-If you as the coach can participate with the athletes in developing the path to success for your team, an environment of of inclusion and a connection to the process will develop.
+If you as the coach can participate in softball success with your the athletes in developing the path to success for your team, an environment of of inclusion and a connection to the process will develop.
 A culture which nurtures common goals will go much further than simply giving directions and saying go.

 Participate in the Success